microsoft/CsWinRT/docs/authoring.md

       </PropertyGroup>
       ```

-3. Make sure to install the latest version of the [Microsoft.Windows.CsWinRT](https://www.nuget.org/packages/Microsoft.Windows.CsWinRT) NuGet package.
+4. Implement your runtime classes in the class files in your library project, following the necessary [WinRT guidelines and type restrictions](https://docs.microsoft.com/windows/uwp/winrt-components/creating-windows-runtime-components-in-csharp-and-visual-basic#declaring-types-in-windows-runtime-components).

 ### Packaging your component

 To generate a NuGet package for the component, you can choose one of the following methods:

-* If you want to generate a NuGet package every time you build the project, add the following property to the project file.
+- If you want to generate a NuGet package every time you build the project, add the following property to the project file.

     ```xml
     <PropertyGroup>